alexpate/www/_posts/journal/2016-04-12-pure-svg-progress-circles.md

 title:  "Pure SVG Progress Circles"
 category: journal
 ---
 Progress circles are a classic dashboard element.
 They provide stats in a quick to digest view.
 There are several ways to go about implementing one.
-You can either use javascript and render it in canvas, hack it together in Sass, use an image, or use SVG's.
+You can either use javascript and render it in canvas, hack it together in CSS, use an image, or use SVG's.

 ## [View The Demo](http://codepen.io/alexpate/pen/NNBEoq)